-Printed circuit board (PCB) suppliers, also referred to as PCB vendors, are an indispensable element to many electronic manufacturing businesses.
-As such, switching PCB suppliers can feel like a risky move, potentially resulting in financial and operational set backs.
+A printed circuit board or PCB supplier, also referred to as PCB vendors, are an indispensable element to many electronic manufacturing businesses.
+As such, switching PCB suppliers can feel like a risky move, potentially resulting in financial and operational setbacks.
 After all, why change something that may only be squeaky, but not broken.
 However, a printed circuit board supplier transition can be managed with minimal to no risk when following an effective risk mitigation strategy.

-Although the supplier selection and evaluation process can be time consuming and exhaustive, there are several key traits to consider when evaluating a potential supplier.
-These efforts can lead to potentially valuable PCB suppliers that will provide quality products and services in a timely and cost-effective manner.
+Although the supplier selection and evaluation process can be time-consuming and exhaustive, there are several key traits to consider when evaluating a potential supplier.
+These efforts can lead to a potentially valuable PCB supplier that will provide quality products and services in a timely and cost-effective manner.

 Admit it or not, price is one of the key factors in selecting a circuit board vendor.
 When soliciting quotes for bare circuit boards, specifications such as number of layers, materials, RoHS requirements, etc. as well as other factors such as quantity and lead time will determine the pricing you receive.
 Based on that pricing, you will determine whether it is worthwhile for your company to move forward with a potential vendor.